 It’s sad to say but some bikers dislike trikes simply because these machines feature a different design!
 These narrow-minded bikers say that trikes are bikes with training wheels and they are for inexperienced riders who can’t ride a regular motorcycle.

 If you would like to know why bikers dislike trikes (and why they are completely wrong) this post is for you!

 Why do Bikers Dislike Trikes?

-Unfortunately, there are bikers out there who say that trikes are just for losers.
+Unfortunately, there are bikers out there who say that trikes are just for inexperienced riders.
 They often say that trikers can’t ride a regular motorcycle, which is why they need “training wheels.”

 You can hear similar judgments again and again.
 But these ego-driven, judgmental people are totally wrong!